Sunday, May 21, 2017

 Star of stage and screen, Judith Light received her BFA from Carnegie Mellon University and has worked in repertory theatres in the US and Canada, as well as performing in Europe.
 Her Broadway debut was in A Doll's House with Liv Ullman, followed by a season at the Eugene O'Neill Theater Center’s National Playwrights Conference (performing in three plays over the summer of 1977, including Wendy Wasserstein’s Uncommon Women and Others).
 In 1999 she starred in the Pulitzer Prize-winning play, Wit in New York and also at the Kennedy Center, winning the Helen Hayes Award; soon after she played the title role in Hedda Gabler for Michael Kahn at the Shakespeare Theatre in D.C.
 For three consecutive years, she was nominated for a Tony Award for Best Featured Actress in a play.
 She won back-to-back Tony Awards for Jon Robin Baitz's Other Desert Cities (2012) and Richard Greenberg's The Assembled Parties (2013).
 She also won back-to-back Drama Desk Awards for those same performances.
 Judith is currently starring with Al Pacino in the play God Looked Away at the Pasadena Playhouse.

 Judith's television career began with her two-time Emmy Award-winning Best Actress turn on One Life to Live, followed by the comedy series, Who's the Boss and 15 movies of the week.
 She played Claire Meade in the Emmy-winning ABC series, Ugly Betty and was Emmy-nominated for her performance.
-She is currently on the groundbreaking show, Transparent streaming now on Amazon Prime.
+She is currently on Amazon Prime's groundbreaking show, Transparent, for which she has received Emmy Award and Golden Globe Award nominations for her performance.

 Judith is also an advocate for HIV/AIDS and LGBTQ causes; supporting such organizations as Point Foundation and Broadway Cares/ Equity Fights Aids.
 She is also very active with the D.C.-based peace building organization, Friends Committee on National Legislation.